MikeInnes/mikeinnes.github.io/_posts/2017-08-24-cudanative.md

 end
 ```

-If we put this together we can make an N-dimensional, N-argument version of `kernel_vadd` on the GPU (where `@cuindex` hides the messy N-D indexing):
+If we put this together we can make an N-dimensional, N-argument version of `kernel_vadd` on the GPU (where `@cuindex` hides the messy ND indexing):

 ```julia
 @generated function kernel_vadd(out, xs::NTuple{N}) where N